ASK Teacher Alan

 Q32: Which guitar strings do you like best and why?

-Ans: I have since tested the new D'Addario XS Phosphor Bronze (12-53) coated strings on multiple guitars, these are the strings I would go to hence forth.
-Try it and hear the immense difference.
+Ans: I have since tested the new D'Addario XS Phosphor Bronze (12-53) coated strings on multiple guitars, these are the strings I would recommend.

 As to why, these are my personal opinion.
-First, it yields a better tone.
-It offers very clear low ends which are often not heard in other strings.
-Mids are well scooped and highs are bright but not overpowering.
-Overall giving a round fat tone.
-Second, it is as corrosion resistant as its Elixir Phosphor Bronze (12-53) counterpart.
+First, it yields a overall more natural tone.
+It is not metallic as compared to its Elixir Phosphor Bronze (12-53) counterpart.
+Second, it is as corrosion resistant.
 After 6 months of use, colour degradation and corrosion is almost negligible with only a few small dark spots not obvious to the naked eye.
 Tone wise, it still has some life in it.
 Tuning stability is excellent, much better than its predecessor, the EXP 16.
-Third, it is a few bucks cheaper than its Elixir counterpart.
-I'm not sponsored or paid to promote these, however I always like to share good things.

 Q33: How do you define your success?